jissac/SDCND/Term1/Traffic_Sign_Classifier/README.md

 ![alt text][image2] ![alt text][image3] ![alt text][image4]

 ### Design and Test Model Architecture
-I started by preprocessing the training and validation sets in order to make it easier for the CNN to learn during training: by normalizing the images to have a mean close to zero and equal variance, the feature values are distributed evenly which makes it easier for the optimizer to find a good solution.
+I started by converting the images to grayscale and preprocessing the training and validation sets in order to make it easier for the CNN to learn during training: by normalizing the images to have a mean close to zero and equal variance, the feature values are distributed evenly which makes it easier for the optimizer to find a good solution.
+The sample of the normalized images is shown below:

+![alt text][image5]

 I initialized the weights using `tf.truncated_normal`, which generates normally distributed values with a mean of `mu` and standard deviation of `sigma`.
 It also drops any values that are more than 2 standard deviations from the mean and re-calculates them.
 This is important for training as extreme weight values would cause the gradients to unevenly update during backpropagation.